 Memorial donations may be made to Christ Church for the “Greatest Gift” which is an outreach ministry, locally and around the world.
 Friends are able to share condolences online with the family at www.carlsoncolonial.com

-To plant a tree in memory of James "Jim" Coe, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of James "Jim" Coe, please visit our tribute store.

 14242 E. 21th Street North, Wichita KS 67203